-Community Action Plan Development Action Plan Design The Town Council will use the district council's Design Guide to help assess applications alongside the Crediton Design Statement Housing In order to become more familiar with housing issues and needs, and different means of delivering homes, the town council will: consider commissioning a Crediton-specific Housing Needs Assessment investigate Community Land Trusts Town centre and Traffic Action Plan The Town Council will continue working with the county and district councils, traffic consultants, the Access Group and community representatives to promote and achieve the proposals in the Crediton Urban Traffic Study in order to improve air quality, driver behaviour, and pedestrian and cyclist facilities.
+Community Action Plan Development Action Plan Housing In order to become more familiar with housing issues and needs, and different means of delivering homes, the town council will: consider commissioning a Crediton-specific Housing Needs Assessment investigate Community Land Trusts Design The Town Council will use the district design guide, when it is published, to help assess applications alongside the Crediton Design Guide Town centre and traffic Action Plan The Town Council will continue working with the county and district councils, traffic consultants, the Access Group and community representatives to promote and achieve the proposals in the Crediton Urban Traffic Study in order to improve air quality, driver behaviour and pedestrian and cyclist facilities.
+The Town Council will investigate the possibility of approaching Mid Devon District Council for an Article 4 direction to apply to the core of the primary shopping area.
 Heritage Action Plan In order to retain the town's heritage as far as possible, the town council will: Keep a record all currently listed buildings Keep an updated list of heritage assets, including landscape heritage assets Review the 2003 Conservation Area Appraisal Consider buildings suggested for future listing as mentioned in the 2003 Conservation Area Appraisal Environment Action Plan In order to maximise the potential of the town's environment, the town council will: carry out an environmental audit of habitats, parks and open spaces Investigate requirements for managing trees and hedges List veteran trees Adopt a policy for pollinators Ensure developers' requirement to improve biodiversity by having a biodiversity strategy for new developments Investigate possibilities for improving and/or extending green corridors Investigate possibilities for improving spaces Investigate possibilities for permissive footpath connections between habitats comprising green corridors and linking existing footpaths to create a green circle around the town.
 In addition to the Action Plan, the town council has the following intentions: Community Facilities The town council will support community-led enterprises, including proposals which develop facilities for employment, social interaction and/or well-being.
 Transport Crediton Town Council will support proposals to further develop town plans and maps specifically designed to show connectivity between areas of the town and leisure routes around the town and its setting. sustainable proposals to improve and extend existing commercial and community operated bus services and facilities, especially to service new development sites the development of the Boniface Crediton/Exeter dual use trail Sustainability The town council will promote recycling of waste materials and facilities for the re-use of items and materials. encourage the purchase of locally produced goods and services encourage energy efficiency Heritage The town council will support proposals that promote our St Boniface heritage.